willforde/script.module.codequick/docs/api/script.rst

     .. attribute:: handle
         :annotation: = -1

-        The Kodi handle that this add-on was started with.
+        The Kodi handle that this "add-on" was started with.

 .. autoclass:: codequick.script.Settings